“The stone which the builders rejected; the same is become the head of the corner. This is the Lord’s doing: and it is wonderful in our eyes.”

 (To be prayed from Easter Sunday to Trinity Sunday instead of the Angelus.
 Click here, for the Latin version)

-V. Rejoice and be glad, O Virgin Mary!
-Alleluia
+℣.
+Rejoice and be glad, O Virgin Mary.
+Alleluia.

 Let us pray.

-O God, who, by the resurrection of thy Son our Lord Jesus Christ, has vouchsafed to gladden the world, grant, we beseech thee, that, by the intercession of the Virgin Mary, his Mother, we may receive the joys of eternal life.
+O God, who through the resurrection of thy Son our Lord Jesus Christ hast vouchsafed to give joy to the whole world; grant us, we beseech Thee, that, through the intercession of the Virgin Mary his Mother, we may obtain the joys of eternal life.
 Through the same Christ our Lord.
 Amen.

 Taken from: The Liturgical Year – Paschal Time, Vol. I, Edition 1871.

 Praise the Lord, for he is good: for his mercy endureth forever.